 - Consider following a vegetarian diet.
 Meats and dairy, especially full-fat versions, are often harder to digest without a gallbladder.
 Here’s everything you need to know about making the switch.

 - Stay fit.
-Exercising regularly and keeping yourself at a healthy weight can help with digestion.
+Exercising regularly and keeping yourself at a healthy weight can .

 Having your gallbladder removed usually isn’t as serious as it sounds.
 But you’ll probably want to make a few adjustments to your diet to avoid digestion issues while you recover.
 Remember, you’ll likely only need to for a few weeks or months after the procedure.